MMP460 is centered around an ambitious semester-long group project. This page provides guidelines, grading rubric and templates.

 - Screen-based experience (website or app): wireframes, sketches for logos and other digital images

 - Social media : A description of what the social media part of the campaign will include (text, images, etc.) and how you expect the audience to engage with it.
-If you plan on creating images (i.e: for instagram posts) include sketches.
+If you plan on creating images/animation (i.e: for instagram posts) include sketches/a storyboard.

 - Physical computing: sketches and circuit diagrams